-Figure 28 has been adapted from one of the most recent DWS policy documents.
+Figure 24 has been adapted from one of the most recent DWS policy documents.

-Figure 28 Minimum Requirements for a S21(c) and (i) Application
+Figure 24 Minimum Requirements for a S21(c) and (i) Application

 An anthropogenic activity can impact on any of the ecosystem drivers or responses and this can have a knock-on effect on all of the other drivers and responses.
-This, in turn, will predictably impact on the ecosystem services (Figure 28).
+This, in turn, will predictably impact on the ecosystem services (Figure 24).
 The WULA and the EAI must provide mitigation measured for these impacts.

-The driver of the drainage lines is the occasional flood that follows sudden and intense rainfall events.
+The driver of the drainage line is the occasional flood that follows sudden and intense rainfall events.
 This is followed by prolonged droughts and intense summer heat that prevents the development of any viable aquatic habitat.
 This is apart from shallow ground water that explains the growth of a somewhat more prolific vegetation along the drainage lines.

-The current sewage and solid waste situation are threats to the WULA.
-The authorities may insist that these issues be resolved before a General Authorization is approved.
+The current solid waste situation is a threat to the WULA.
+The authorities may insist that this issue be resolved before a General Authorization is approved.

-Apart from this, the findings of this Fresh Water Report indicate that a general Authorization would be in order for the development of an urban housing scheme at Grootdrink.
+Apart from this, the findings of this Fresh Water Report indicate that a general Authorization would be in order for the development of an urban housing scheme at Wegdraai.